Your brain is complex, but if you understand just a little bit of how it works, you can learn more easily, perform better and be less frustrated.

 But Dr. Barbara Oakley found herself falling in love with the brain science.
 She wrote several books about the complicated relationship between neuroscience and social behavior.
 Here are some of her books (links to Amazon):

-Conclusion – Focused vs Diffuse Thinking
+Final Thoughts – Focused vs Diffuse Thinking

 Both types of thinking can be used to train the brain on a topic; they simply do so differently.